 Performance either aff or neg:

 Again do what you want.
 I've seen some awesome performance debate.
-I played Beyonce in a round once....Beyonce is amazing.
-Just make sure I know what the thesis of your performance is/why the topic either does or doesnt matter.
-As the judge If interrogating a part of my mindset or identity is necessary thats completely fine with me.
+Just make sure I know what the thesis of your performance is/why the topic either does or doesn't matter.
+As the judge If interrogating a part of my mindset or identity is necessary that's completely fine with me.

-I dont care what you wear in round...and the people that do are terrible
+I don't care what you wear in the round...and the people that do are terrible

 Have fun.
-Debate should be a expression of yourself.
+Debate should be an expression of yourself.
 Don't let anyone tell you your "style of debate" is wrong.

 Daniel Shatzkin Paradigm

 Been around debate for 15+ years I'm fine with speed as long as you're clear.
 I can understand spreading at high speed unfortunately time is catching up to me and I can’t write/type as fast as I once could so I'll say clearer or slower a few times as needed in order to make sure I can actually flow what’s necessary.